The Six Wives of Henry VIII (1970 TV series)

 The Six Wives of Henry VIII is a series of six television plays produced by the BBC and first transmitted between 1 January and 5 February 1970.
-The series later aired in the United States on CBS from 1 August to 5 September 1971 with narration added by Anthony Quayle.
-The series was rebroadcast in the United States without commercials on PBS as part of its Masterpiece Theatre series.
+The series later aired in the United States on CBS from 1 August to 5 September 1971 (with narration added by Anthony Quayle).

 Each of the six plays focuses on a single wife, often from their perspective, and was written by a different dramatist.
 The series was produced by Mark Shivas and Ronald Travers and directed by Naomi Capon and John Glenister.